-For courses starting in October 2021, admissions interviews will be held online and are expected to take place in December 2020.
-The advice in this section is still valid for online interviews.
+For courses starting in October 2021, admissions interviews will be held online and are expected to follow this subject-specific timetable.
+Please note the advice given here is still valid for online interviews.
 We will add further guidance about the technology we will use as soon as possible.
 This will include information about support for students who might need help to access online interviews.

 There are lots of myths about interviews at Oxford, but really they're just conversations about your chosen subject - like a short tutorial - with someone who knows a lot about it.